Posted on

 If employers were able to take these actions after you made a claim of discrimination, you would probably think twice before making it.
 This would chill claims of discrimination and lead to more problems in the workplace.

-7. Passing you over for a promotion because of your pregnancy
+7. Passing you over for a promotion – or taking other adverse employment actions – because of your pregnancy

-In the same way Title VII prohibits employers from refusing to hire you due to your pregnancy, Title VII also prohibits employers from refusing to promote you due to your pregnancy.
+In the same way Title VII prohibits employers from refusing to hire you due to your pregnancy, Title VII also prohibits employers from taking other adverse employment actions due to your pregnancy.
+These can include, for example:

 Some employers have primeval notions that pregnant workers cannot reach peak performance or may be planning to quit soon.
 These prejudices must not color an employer’s decisions when deciding whom to promote and when.